pixelkind/LaneAssist/README.md

 You can copy and add the `LaneAssist/LaneAssist.swift` file manually to your project to use it.
 If your project is targeting iOS 7, this is the only possible way.

-### Cocoapods (Only for Version 1.0 currently, update soon)
+### Cocoapods

 Just add `pod 'LaneAssist'` to your Podfile.
 You need to set `use_frameworks!` and you have to target iOS 8 or higher.
+If you want to use version 1 of Lane Assist please add //TODO: Version 1 Code from Cocoapods

 ## Usage